 In Basic settings, select the Manufacturer, Model and Port from the drop-down menu lists.
 If the radio USB cable is the only one plugged in, the port will usually be /dev/ttyUSB0.
-Click the Connect Radio button.
+You will also see the long name starting with /dev/serial/by-id...
+Select the long name, then click the Connect Radio button.